-- 1. Press and HOLD the "SET" button until "PS" appears flashing in the display.
-Release the "SET" button. - Press the "UP" button until "AL" (Low Alarm Setting) or "AH" (High Alarm Setting) appears in the display.
-Release the "UP" button. - 3.
-Press and RELEASE the "SET" button.
+- Press and HOLD "SET" button until "PS" appears flashing in the display.
+Release "SET" button.
+Press "UP" button until "AL" (Low Alarm Setting) or "AH" - Press "UP" button until "AL" (Low Alarm Setting) or "AH" (High Alarm Setting) appears in the display.
+Release "UP" button. - Press and RELEASE "SET" button.
 The current alarm setting will be shown. - 4.
-Press the "UP" or "DOWN" button to get the desired alarm set-point. - 5.
-Press and HOLD the "SET" button for 5 seconds to confirm and save the new value.
+Press "UP" or "DOWN" button to get the desired alarm set-point. - Press and HOLD "SET" button for 5 seconds to confirm and save the new value.
 When complete, the current temperature will be displayed.
-Release the "SET" button.
+Release "SET" button.